 Discussion: Items 1 through 5 and item 11 should be eliminated from the REGDOC as unnecessary and largely redundant with Principles in Section 2 or the introductory paragraphs to this Section.
-Further, the "shall" nature of these items is seen by the industry as contradictory to introductory paragraph #4.
+Meaning, these items are not seen to add clarity or content to the document and are therefore not needed.
+Further, the "shall" nature of these items is seen as contradictory to introductory paragraph #4 by the industry.